Leyland 2S/350 gas turbine

 The Leyland 2S gas turbine was developed by British Leyland to power road vehicles.
 The original version, the 2S/150 was famous for its use in a series of racing cars in the 1960s.
 In 1968, the basic layout was used to develop the larger 2S/350 for use in semi-trailers.
 The 2S/350 was also used in the British Rail APT-E train.
 Both were used only experimentally, development ended in the 1970s.

 Previous work

-The engine's development traces its history to the Rover Company's experience with their work with Frank Whittle during the Second World War.
+The engine's development traces its history to the Rover Company's experience with their work with Frank Whittle during World War II.
 Rover explored the use of turbine power in automotive roles in the post-war period, most famously with the Rover JET1, which won several speed records in the early 1950s, and the Rover-BRM which ran at the 24 Hours of Le Mans from 1963 to 1965.
 The BRM turbine had been adapted as the 2S/150, with a nominal 150 BHP.
 However, use in automobiles remained out of the question unless the cost of the engines could be greatly reduced, something that appeared to demand new materials.